IBM/liberty-outage-reporter/README.md

 ## 5. Use the database

 We're now going to update your local code to point to this database.
 We'll store the credentials for the services in a properties file.
 This file will get used ONLY when the application is running locally.
-When running in Bluemix, the credentials will be read from the VCAP_SERVICES environment variable.
+When running in Bluemix, the credentials will be read from the `VCAP_SERVICES` environment variable.

-1. In Eclipse, open the file src/main/resources/cloudant.properties:
+1. In Eclipse, open the file `src/main/resources/cloudant.properties`:
   ```
   cloudant_url=
   ```

-2. In your browser open the Bluemix UI, select your App -> Connections -> Cloudant -> View Credentials (Note you may have create a set of credentials)
+2. In your browser open the Bluemix UI, select your `App` -> `Connections` -> `Cloudant` -> `View Credentials` (Note you may have create a set of credentials)

 3. Copy and paste just the `url` from the credentials to the `url` field of the `cloudant.properties` file.